0xyydeca/OmniPriv/CELO_SEPOLIA_MIGRATION.md

 ## Summary

-PrivID has been updated to use **Celo Sepolia (Chain ID: 11142220)** instead of Celo Alfajores, as Celo Sepolia is the current testnet.
+OmniPriv has been updated to use **Celo Sepolia (Chain ID: 11142220)** instead of Celo Alfajores, as Celo Sepolia is the current testnet.

 ---